-Cori’s Father’s Day Tribute
+Throwback Thursday: Cori’s Father’s Day Tribute To Her Dads

 This weekend is Father's Day; a day to celebrate all the men out there who step up and put their kids first.
 For some, they are fathers by blood.
-For others, they are father's by choice.
+For others, they are fathers by choice.
 I am lucky to have one of each.
-And even though I'm all grown up, they still show up in times of need, whether for me, or now my own kids.
+And even though I'm all grown up, they still show up in times of need, whether for me or now my own kids.

-As America gears up for weekend BBQ's and deliveries of "Best Dad" mugs and T-shirts, I thought I'd put my interviewing skills to good use, and ask my Dad, Gerhard and my Step-Dad, Phil, what fatherhood has been like for the both of them.
+As America gears up for weekend BBQs and deliveries of "Best Dad" mugs and T-shirts, I thought I'd put my interviewing skills to good use, and ask my Dad, Gerhard, and my Step-Dad, Phil, what fatherhood has been like for the both of them.

 I started with my dad, Gerhard.

 Coming from Salzburg, Austria, my dad spent years as a Phys.
 Ed. teacher and coach.
-It was strange growing up and having so many other kids know who he was, and look up to him, that weren't related to us in any way.
-I remember being little and listening to Fats Domino with my him and watching Doctor Who (the original ones on PBS.)
+It was strange growing up and having so many other kids know who he was, and look up to him, who weren't related to us in any way.
+I remember being little and listening to Fats Domino with him and watching Doctor Who (the original ones on PBS.)
 Having four kids of my own now, I wanted to know what he thought about being a dad to four kids.
 So I asked him all about it.

 I have also been lucky enough to have a Step-Dad in my life since I was 12.

 To my dad, Gerhard, and my Step-Dad (who's really like a bonus dad) Phil, Happy Father's Day!
 To all those men who put their kids first, or step up to fill those voids for children who may not be their blood, but have their hearts, thank you.